burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Default template arguments type must occur at the end for class or variable template.
 However, for function templates, it's not a requirement because, for functions, there is a rich type deduction template mechanism.

-For compilation purposes, you may want to request explicit template instantiation.
+For compilation purposes, you may want to request **explicit template instantiation**.
 Explicit instantiation of a class template instantiates all members.
 It's possible to instantiate only individual template class member functions too.

 Example of syntax:
 ```cpp